 As a teacher, school counselor, support staff, or administrator, it's likely you'll work with a student grieving the death of a family member or friend.
 Supporting anyone in grief can be intimidating, and especially so when it's a child or teen.
-Drawn from the insights of grieving students we've worked with at Dougy Center, we've compiled these tips for supporting students after a death.
+Drawn from the insights of grieving students we've worked with at The Dougy Center for Grieving Children & Families, we've compiled these tips for supporting students after a death.